 And the king of them all, the Plymouth Prowler.
 From the second the Prowler hit the streets, it looked like it would achieve “instant classic” status, and collectors the world around snapped them up to be hermetically sealed in heated storage, waiting, waiting for the day when they’d cash in, bigly.

 Remember that Plymouth Belvedere that was buried in a time capsule in Oklahoma?
 In 1998, the buried a Prowler on the same site.
 In 2048, they’ll crack it open.
 Nobody will care.

 More than 20 years later, that day still hasn’t arrived.
 After two decades, a quick internet search will reveal dozens within driving distance, with less than 1,000 miles a year on the odometer, for sale in the $25,000 range, and struggling to achieve that.
 In 1997, the Prowler sold for $38,000.
-Adjusted for inflation, a Prowler sold for $25,000 in 2018 money represents a $34,000 loss.
+By the end of the line in 2002, you could buy one at a fire sale discount.
+Adjusted for inflation, a Prowler that sold for $25,000 in 2019 money represents a $34,000 loss.

 You’d have been better off holding onto your Enron stock.

 Chrysler wasn’t done making bad decisions with the Prowler.
 Not by a long shot.
 It had killed off an entire brand with a funky two-seat roadster, so why not continue to commemorate terrible decisions as it embarked on the DaimlerChrysler fiasco?